 This is more favorable as the code that can be read by modern browsers without the need for extra transformation.

-do require some transformation to be read by the browser since JSX (JavaScript XML) isn’t supported out of the box.
-This could potentially affect the performance of an application that is using a lot of defaultProps
+Unfortunately, defaultProps do require some transformation to be read by the browser since JSX (JavaScript XML) isn’t supported out of the box.
+This could potentially affect the performance of an application that is using a lot of defaultProps.

 This way, if a component is passed the wrong data type or if a required prop is not being provided, then React will throw an error.